bluesky/ophyd/docs/source/reference/builtin-devices.rst

 The EPICS ``scaler`` record ([#scaler]_) is supported by two alternative ``ophyd`` Devices.
 (You need only choose one of these two.)
-An important difference between the :ref:`built_in.EpicsScaler` and the :ref:`built_in.ScalerCH` Devices is in how each channel's names is represented, as summarized in the next table:
+An important difference between the :ref:`built_in.EpicsScaler` and the :ref:`built_in.ScalerCH` Devices is in how each channel's name is represented, as summarized in the next table:

 ===========================  =======================================  ====================================================